Our Commitment to Your Privacy

 - Reference to any statutory provision includes any modification or amendment of it;

 We take your privacy and data security very seriously.
 We will ensure that any information obtained from you is treated as private and confidential.

-To prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the data we process.
+To prevent unauthorized access or disclosure, we have put in place suitable physical, electronic, and managerial procedures to safeguard and secure the data we process.